-This article will tell you how to safely and efficiently use a pole saw to make a clean pruning cut even 14 feet high.
+Let's review how to safely and efficiently use a pole saw to make a clean pruning cut even at 14 feet high.
 Please, however, take warning first that working on high wood can be very dangerous.
-Before you use a pole saw for your first time, read all the cautions here and make sure that this is really a job you should be attempting yourself.

 Once you are starting to think about pruning wood that you can’t reach from the ground, you’re getting into potentially dangerous territory.
 When professional arborists drop a large piece of wood, they use ropes in a pulley system to safely slow its descent to the ground.
-When you and I cut branches with pole saws and pruners, we can’t do that; we have to let the wood drop uncontrolled.
+When you cut branches with pole saws and pruners, you can’t do that; you have to let the wood drop uncontrolled.
 High or heavy wood can damage, hurt, and kill when it falls.

 - Pole saws, especially with extensions to get above 8 feet, are heavy and tiring to work with.